 Question Answer Marks Guidance 12(b) Evaluate explanations of why patients do not adhere to medical advice (rational non-adherence and Health Belief Model), including a discussion of applications to everyday life.
 10 Use Table B: AO3 Analysis and evaluation to mark candidate responses to this question.
-Named issue - applications to everyday life Understanding of the reasons why patients do or do not adhere could have major implications for the health care profession in finding ways to improve adherence to medication e.g., making more medication affordable, research to reduce side-effects, more alternatives that offer better outcomes despite greater side-effects (recognising individual differences), improved education.
+A range of issues could be used for evaluation here.
+These include: Named issue - applications to everyday life Understanding of the reasons why patients do or do not adhere could have major implications for the health care profession in finding ways to improve adherence to medication e.g., making more medication affordable, research to reduce side-effects, more alternatives that offer better outcomes despite greater side-effects (recognising individual differences), improved education.
 Credit examples.
 Recognition that there are individual differences so finding ways to improve adherence for all could be impractical.
 Credit reference to improving adherence as long as it clearly links to reasons for non-adherence, health belief model, rational non-adherence or the study described.
 Has potential benefit as training tool for practitioners, who need to develop sensitivity as to why their patients may or may not adhere and how to increase the chances of them doing so Individual and situational explanations A situational explanation stresses the importance of environmental and demographic facts such as education and cues to action, present in the health belief model.
 An individual explanation would put more emphasis on personality of the individual (including their level of self-efficacy).
 Reductionism versus holism Both take a reductionist view of decision-making, breaking down the processes into either a series of steps or an accumulation of costs and benefits.
 This enables factors to be varied (as Laba et al aimed to do, in order to find the relative effect of these difference factors).
 However, people are not always rational in their decision-making so sometimes a more holistic view would be preferable in terms of application to individuals.

-Question Answer Marks Guidance 12(b) Idiographic versus nomothetic Both take a nomothetic perspective by the measurement of probabilities of taking medication to establish general laws.
-The advantage of this is that it can be used to solve the issue of a lack of adherence by reducing the effects of these factors.
-Generalisations from findings Theories and research are based on a Western view of medicine and ignore the role of tradition and spirituality present in other cultures where alternative medicines may be employed.
-Level of trust in practitioners (and the status of practitioners) varies in different cultures.
-Wider research should be undertaken to understand adherence from a range of countries with differing levels of health provision.
-Some countries have free health services that all can access, in others insurance is necessary and physical access to care may be restricted due to geography.
-Research could have gender bias (Bulpitt looked at how impotence may affect non-adherence).
-Health belief model takes into account a large number of factors affecting adherence and non-adherence that affect generalisability as does Laba et al. study.
-Laba study used a survey so may lack ecological validity.
-Other issues could include: Ecological validity Cost effectiveness Measuring non-adherence (must be linked to reasons for non-adherence) Methodological issues from the example study (must be linked to reasons for non- Guidanee adherence) Other appropriate responses should also be credited.
+Question Answer Marks Guidance Question 12(b) AnswerIdiographic versus nomotheticBoth take a nomothetic perspective by the measurement of probabilities of taking medication to establish general laws.
+The advantage of this is that it can be used to solve the issue of a lack of adherence by reducing the effects of these factors.Generalisations from findingsTheories and research are based on a Western view of medicine and ignore the role of tradition and spirituality present in other cultures where alternative medicines may be Marks Guidance Ecological validity Cost effectiveness Measuring non-adherence (must be linked to reasons for non-adherence) Methodological issues from the example study (must be linked to reasons for non-adherence) Other appropriate responses should also be credited.